stylerevolution/stylerevolution.github.io/_exhibits/provenance.md

 not coincidentally, the venerable *Journal des dames et des modes* was restarted in 1912 to once more showcase French fashions and lifestyles.
-The design of the 20th-century JDM plates is astonishingly similar to that of the original 18th-century plates—there is no mistaking the influence of the earlier publication on the new iteration of the
+The design of the 20th-century JDM plates is astonishingly similar to that of the original 18th-century plates so there is no mistaking the influence of the earlier publication on the new iteration of the
 <em>Journal</em>.
 The new JDM stopped publishing in 1914 after the outbreak of
 WWI, but it seems very plausible that Belle da Costa Greene was among the many fashionable women who could have looked to the JDM for the latest trends and style guidelines.
-The fashions in this plate from 1913, the same year as Helleu’s pastel portrait of Belle, bear a striking resemblance to Belle’s outfit, from the feather in the hat to the fur wrap around the neck, to the lines of the coat, telling us that Belle was indeed, as they say in Paris, <em>très branché</em>.
+The fashions in this plate from 1913, the same year as Helleu’s pastel portrait of Belle, bear a striking resemblance to her portrait outfit, from the feather in the hat to the fur wrap around the neck, to the lines of the coat, telling us that Belle was indeed, as they say in Paris, <em>très branché</em>.